diodonfrost/ansible-role-vagrant/README.md

 ### Testing on Windows with Virtualbox

-Windows can only be test with Virtualbox provider,do not use 'kitchen test' command for testing Windows environment.
+Windows can only be test with Virtualbox provider, do not use 'kitchen test' command for testing Windows environment.
 There 4 steps you will be using with test-kitchen as part of your workflow.

 First of all we must set the kitchen file:
 ```shell